-This ven pongal recipe tastes similar to the 'pongal prasadham' served in temples.
-It is slightly heavy fillling food, so we, our family moved this breakfast menu to our dinner menu.
+This Instant pot Pongal recipe tastes similar to the 'pongal prasadham' served in temples.
+It is a filling food, so we, our family moved this breakfast menu to our dinner menu.

-This is a savory rice dish’, this ven pongal recipe which is one of the most important breakfast recipes of South India.
+This ven Pongal recipe which is one of the most important breakfast recipes of South India.
 In South India, especially in the State of Tamil Nadu, this is one of the must dish on their festive occasion which is culturally tied up.
 Any celebration does start with the making of Pongal, and this shows how important it is in their tradition.

 How does this taste like?